kokkoniemi/rotide/README.md

 RotIDE is a simple code editor with some in-built development capabilities.
-Not much like a real IDE but I don't like those.
+Not much like a real IDE since I don't like those, but more like a vim clone.
 The project is not currently in usable state.

 The name of the editor is a pun on the word "editor".